sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ### **Technical admin**

 1. Enter the **Email address,** **First name,** **Last name,** **Contact number,** and **Organisation.**
  A **Technical admin** can be a public officer or a vendor with a valid organisation email.
-If the technical admin is a public officer, then the organisation field is automatically displayed and cannot be edited, else needs to be input.
+If the **Technical admin** is a public officer, then the organisation field is automatically displayed and cannot be edited, else needs to be input.

 ### **Billing details**

 1. Enter the **Email address,** **First name,** **Last name,** and **Contact number.**
-   Billing admin must be a public officer with a valid organisation email.
+   **Billing admin** must be a public officer with a valid organisation email.

 2. If your agency is Govtech, you need to enter the **Agency department, Cost center** and **Fund center** details otherwise enter your **Sub-business unit (SBU)** details.